 Getting no hot water ever is clear indication of trouble.
 But erratic water temperature is frequently disregarded as a problem.
 This may mean mineral deposits have formed and your water heater’s heating element needs to be repaired or changed.

 If you’re receiving none or very little hot water, there could possibly be a problem with the pilot light.
 If you’re uncertain how to fix the pilot light, contact the Experts at 803-399-7208 in Columbia.
 While some owners can restart the pilot light on their own, it can be unsafe if you’re unsure of the process.

 If you notice natural gas, don’t try to restart the water heater.
 Call your area energy provider immediately.

 - Water Heater Age

 The average life span of a home water heater with correct servicing is 10–12 years.
-Even if your long-lasting water heater isn’t having problems, it’s an increased risk of a harmful leak.
+Even if your water heater isn’t having problems, it could be at an increased risk of a harmful leak.